Skip to content

 If you're already strapped for cash, your financial stress may be high

-Holiday Budgeting Tips If You’re Already Strapped for Cash
+Holiday Budgeting Tips (If You’re Already Strapped for Cash)

 #3: Count your paychecks and save accordingly

-• Eat out as a family less
+• Eat out less at restaurants

 • Cut back on going out on the weekends